Keamogetsw3/wk-6-Keamogetsw3-1/tests/docs/Final-Test-Report.md

 - We have identified major issues that affect the core functionalities of the app, therefore, we as KNA QA team we **Recommend** that the app should not be **RELEASED** until issues have been solved.

 ## Objectives

-As the KNS software testing team, our objectives are to ensure the CleanCity system meets all functional and non-functional requirements, functions reliably, and is secure.
-We aim to detect defects early, validate performance under different conditions, enhance user experience, reduce operational risks, confirm overall quality, and ensure the CleanCity application is fully ready for deployment.
+As the KNS software testing team, our primary objective is to ensure that the CleanCity system meets all functional and non-functional requirements, functions reliably, and is secure.
+Specifically, we aim to:

+- Verify that all functional and non-functional requirements are met.
+- Identify and document software defects with reproducible evidence.
+- Ensure risk-based testing coverage of critical modules.
+- Validate the system’s security, usability and compatibility across devices.
+- Ensure the CleanCity application is fully ready for deployment.

 ---